What Is the MIND Diet?

 Lunch

-- Vegetable or bean soups
+- Vegetable or bean soup

 - Leftovers from dinner